 10. The Secretariat shall circulate to Members and CNCPs the revised Draft Compliance Report no later than 14 days before the annual CTC meeting, by making it available on the non-public section of the Commission website.
 As soon as practicable after posting it, the Secretariat shall notify Members and CNCPs of its availability.

+10bis.
+For those cases in the Draft Compliance Report where a reporting deadline or timeframe had not been met, and it is not a repeated case of non-compliance with that specific obligation by that Member or CNCP, the CTC Chairperson, with the assistance of the Secretariat, shall assign a status of ‘non-compliant’ and ‘no further action’ required if the obligation has been met before the circulation of the Draft Compliance Report in accordance with paragraph 10.

 V. Provisional Compliance Report

 11. At its annual meeting, the CTC shall consider the Draft Compliance Report, and may take into account any additional information provided during the meeting of the CTC by Members, CNCPs and other observers, including non-governmental organisations and other organisations concerned with matters relevant to the implementation of the Convention.
 CTC shall identify any potential compliance issues for each Member and CNCP.